 Studying abroad can be an exciting time in the life of a student.
 You can move to a new country and learn new skills and make friends for life.
 You may be encouraged to seek new adventures and extend your boundaries.

-Although there are many great benefits for studying abroad it does come with its challenges.
+Although there are many great benefits to studying abroad it does come with its challenges.
 Therefore, as a student abroad, you will have some difficult times.

 In this article, we will be discussing study abroad UPS and DOWN and how to solve them.

-It can be very difficult to move to a new place, especially if you relocate some place very far from home and your loved ones.
+It can be very difficult to move to a new place, especially if you relocate to someplace very far from home and your loved ones.
 Starting a new life abroad will cause you a little headache and trouble.
 Adapting to a new country in a new culture can make you doubt your decision.
 But do not lose hope!
-We understand that the biggest challenges of being an international student more than you think.
+We understand that the biggest challenges of being an international student are more than you think.

-For instance approximately 300,000 international students are enrolled in various Australian universities.
-Australia is well known for its high quality education.
+For instance, approximately 300,000 international students are enrolled in various Australian universities.
+Australia is well known for its high-quality education.
 So undoubtedly, the number of international students keeps increasing every year.
-Yet, most of these students STILL face many challenges when they come into Australia for the first time.
+Yet, most of these students STILL face many challenges when they come to Australia for the first time.
 Some have trouble adapting to the culture, others have trouble connecting with people.

 As you may know, the best way to mitigate potential problems is to feel prepared to face those problems, a road bump here and there does not have to derail you from your overall time abroad.
 Therefore, we have put together some of the barriers a student faces when they want to Study abroad AND their solutions

 You may also refer to it as The Challenges of Studying abroad